ReproducibilityInPublishing/j.jcp.2016.08.012/README.md

 ["A fast marching algorithm for the factored eikonal equation"](https://dx.doi.org/10.1016/j.jcp.2016.08.012) discusses an algorithm for solving the factored eikonal equation.
-Practically this can be used to perform a kind of slowness tomography whereby travel times from some source within a material can be used to determine the slowness of an object with respect to position throughout the object.
+Practically, this can be used to perform a kind of slowness tomography whereby travel times from some source within a material can be used to determine the slowness of an object with respect to position throughout the object.